 1 – the act of aligning or state of being aligned; especially : the proper positioning or state of adjustment of parts in relation to each other

-We’re all rather complicated creatures by nature.
-And despite our best intentions, we sometimes talk ourselves out of the things we really want; we choose inaction over action.
-We choose to keep thinking and wishing instead of acting.
-We get stuck.
+That might sound very simple but for most of us it’s actually a pretty tall order.
+Humans are rather complicated creatures by nature.
+Despite our best intentions, we sometimes talk ourselves out of the things we really want; we choose inaction over action.
+We get in our own way.

-[Tweet “We must understand what alignment looks like so that we recognize when we’ve fallen out of it.”]
+[Tweet “We must understand what alignment looks like so that we can recognize when we have fallen out of it.”]